More Photos

 • Any additional activities/excursions indicated as optional

 Each self-guided holiday comes with comprehensive route notes and a map or pocket guidebook of the area you are exploring.
-The route notes contain information about the places you will visit, about the local transport you might need, along with the detailed route notes for your daily walks or cycle rides.
+The route notes contain information about the places you will visit and the local transport you might need, along with the detailed route notes for your daily walks or cycle rides.
 We even include some tips for the best places to stop for lunch.

-You can expect to receive your Self-Guided Pack containing your route notes, a map or guidebook and all your relevant documents no later than 3 weeks before your holiday start date.
-We will send your documents using signed for courier so that you can track your package and know that they are safely on their way to you.
+You can expect to receive your Self-Guided Pack containing your route notes, a map or guidebook, and all your relevant documents, no later than 3 weeks before your holiday start-date.
+We will send your documents using a signed-for courier so that you can track your package and know that it is safely on its way to you.
 For bookings of more than 4 people we will send an additional Self-Guided Pack.
-If you do not need this additional pack please inform our sales team.
-Your pack will be sent to the lead booker so please remind them to pack it before you set off.
+If you do not need this additional pack please inform our Sales Team.
+Your pack will be sent to the lead booker, so please remind them to pack it before setting off.

-Should your self-guided trip be part of a longer adventure requiring you to leave home more than three weeks before your holiday start date, please do inform our sales team so that we can make alternative delivery arrangements.
+Should your self-guided trip be part of a longer adventure requiring you to leave home more than three weeks before your holiday start-date, please inform our Sales Team so that we can make alternative delivery arrangements.

 Our Self-Guided Holidays are perfect for your next family holiday and are suitable for children of all ages.